The Library offers more than 110,000 books, audiobooks, DVDs, and music CDs for every age and interest.

-You can choose from a wide variety of audiobooks on CD and Playaway, music CDs, DVDs, and VHS videocassettes for all ages.
-Search the catalog for titles, authors, composers, performers, subjects, etc. or browse lists of DVDs and videos, audiobooks, or music CDs.
+You can choose from a wide variety of audiobooks on CD and Playaway, music CDs, and DVDs for all ages.
+Search the catalog for titles, authors, composers, performers, subjects, etc.

 Audiobooks and text ebooks are available to download to your computer and mobile device from the Northern California Digital Library.
 Library databases include the full-text of thousands of magazines, newspapers, and reference books.

-Fiction, nonfiction, and other materials in a variety of languages are available in the Youth and adult language collections.
+Fiction, nonfiction, and other materials in a variety of languages are available in the youth, teen, and adult language collections.

 A wide variety of fiction and nonfiction titles are available in large-print editions for easy reading.

 The California History Room contains a unique collection of books, selected magazine and newspaper articles, historical newspapers, maps, government documents, photographs and archives relating to the City of Monterey and the Monterey Peninsula.
-Read an explanation of local history catalog locations.
 For more information contact Museums, Cultural Arts and Archives Manager Dennis Copeland at (831) 646-3741.

 The Library has joined with the City of Monterey Museum and Cultural Arts Division and the Monterey History and Art Association to provide convenient access Monterey-area history collections.
 When you search for local history information in the Library Catalog, you may find helpful titles from Colton Hall Museum and Mayo Hayes O'Donnell Library.

 The Library subscribes to more than 125 magazines and newspapers.
 Magazines are displayed in the Quiet Study Area, TeenZone, Youth area, and on the Bookmobile.
 Newspapers are under the windows across from the adult display.
 Older magazines and newspapers may be available in storage or on microfilm.
 Web subscriptions to articles from thousands of magazines and newspapers are also available in the Library and at home.

 Are you looking for the latest bestsellers, mysteries, or new, recommended and award-winning fiction?
-Check out the most popular titles in the Library, explore the Find a Good Book resource guide, browse lists of new books, audio and video, or search the catalog for titles, authors, subjects, etc.
+Check out the most popular titles in the Library, explore the Find a Good Book resource guide or search the catalog for titles, authors, subjects, etc.